mindmotivate/multicloudclass/Load-Balancing-with-Azure.md

 *Wait for validation screen to appear*<br>
 •Now select “create”:<br>

-You will be prompted by a "Generate new key pair" message
+You will be prompted by a "Generate new key pair" message<br>
-Select: Download the private key
+Select: Download the private key<br>

-Once your deployment has completed you will go to your resource and locate the Public IP address
+Once your deployment has completed you will go to your resource and locate the Public IP address<br>
 ![vmdeployment](https://github.com/mindmotivate/multicloudclass/assets/130941970/9480016d-0f00-456e-8519-ec3c4e22bf72)

  **Find Your IP Adress**<br>